OndrejSlamecka/hmc/README.md

 * Search with `/`.
 * Playing queue (like billy has).
-* Offer to show ID3 tags in playlist.
 * Remember directory traversal in browser between `hmc` runs.
 * Faster scrolling with shift-arrows, `^f`/`PageDown` and `^b`/`PageUp`.